sevvandi/netseer_paper/paper/paper.md

-Current approaches to graph prediction have notable limitations such as assuming that vertices do not to change between consecutive graphs and that only the edges change [@TODO], or employ computationally expensive deep generative models that also require large amounts of training data [@Clarkson_2022,@Fan_2020].
+Current approaches to graph prediction have notable limitations such as assuming that vertices do not to change between consecutive graphs and that only the edges change [@TODO], or employ computationally expensive deep generative models that may require large amounts of training data [@Clarkson_2022,@Fan_2020].
 In many practical situations only modest computational capacity is typically available and the amount of training data can be necessarily limited.